osg-htc/operations/docs/SLA/perfsonar.md

    * Announce and negotiate maintenance with stakeholders to assure minimal interruption to normal workload.
    * Alert the community of scheduled maintenance periods at least five (5) business days prior to the start of a service affecting maintenance window.
    * The OSG and GOC are not responsible if a customer does not provide testing during the testing period.
 In such cases, the GOC has final discretion in what remedial actions to take.
-   * Make changes and updates within the normal GOC release schedule documented at https://github.com/opensciencegrid/operations/blob/master/SLA/ReleaseSchedule.
+   * Make changes and updates within the normal GOC [release schedule](https://github.com/opensciencegrid/operations/tree/master/docs/SLA/ReleaseSchedule.md)
    * Perform initial troubleshooting consistent with provided documentation in the event of service failure.
    * Update the [service operations document](https://docs.google.com/document/d/1l144BSo-88M0cLMMjKcKMIE-Q5s21X-w3lYl-0Pn_08/edit#heading=h.n5qqmobbm4g4) when new problems, solutions or troubleshooting methodologies are found.
    * Contact the appropriate parties in the event initial trouble shooting fails to restore service.